 - Monitor their bank and credit card statements for suspicious activity.

 - Caution your loved-one to be wary of those who pressure them to make immediate decisions, request private information such as social security numbers, or demand cash up front.
-Personal information, such as names of family members, bank account information, and social security numbers should not be disclosed over the phone.
+Advise them not to disclose personal information, such as names of family members, bank account information, and social security numbers over the phone.
 If someone claims to be from a particular government agency, that information should be verified.
-If someone claims a family member is in trouble, other family members should be called to verify.
+If someone claims a family member is in trouble, other family members should call to verify.

-- Make sure your loved-one has a well-drafted power of attorney, which can avoid a guardianship or conservatorship if they become incapacitated.
+- Make sure your loved-one has a well-drafted power of attorney, which can avoid a guardianship or conservatorship if they lose capacity.
 If a power of attorney does not exist, it may be necessary in extreme cases to file for a guardianship or conservatorship.